Murder and Retribution in Kentucky, July 1864

 Family Connection

 My wife Jean’s Catholic family lives in Evansville, Indiana.
 Jean’s dad Joe Thompson was born and raised in Owensboro.
 When I discovered the 19-year old victim of retribution with the same surname was also a native of Owensboro, it gave me immediate pause.
 Joe’s second great-father Leo Thompson and younger brother Cyril were farmers in Curdsville on the Green River outside Owensboro.
 Cyril had three sons.
-William (1851-1852) died as an infant.
-John (1850-1881) was struck by lightning and killed in 1881.
-Cyril’s oldest son Charles W. Thompson, 19 year-old Confederate soldier and first cousin three generations removed of Joe Thompson, was executed on the banks of the Ohio River in Henderson, Kentucky on July 22, 1864.
+William (b.
+1851) died as an infant.
+John (b.
+1850) was fatally struck by lightning in 1881.
+Cyril’s oldest son Charles W. Thompson, 19 year-old Confederate soldier and first cousin three generations removed of Joe Thompson of Evansville, was executed in Henderson, Kentucky on July 22, 1864.

-The bodies of Charles and Pierman were brought to St. Alphonsus Church, in the crossroads hamlet of St. Joseph west of Owensboro, for a funeral Mass and burial.
+The bodies of Charles and Pierman were brought to a crossroads hamlet west of Owensboro to St. Alphonsus Church for a funeral Mass and burial.
 A monument to their memory still stands in the historic parish cemetery.

 Eternal rest grant unto them, O Lord, and let perpetual light shine upon them.
 May the souls of all the faithful departed, through the mercy of God, rest in peace.